graphaware/neo4j-changefeed/README.md

     }
 ]
 ```

+*NOTE*: Please note that timestamps and sequence numbers are assigned at the instant when the transaction starts committing.
+Consequently, the order does not represent the order in which the transactions have been committed.
+Also, there can
+be missing sequence numbers if a transaction failed to commit for whatever reason.

 ### Java API

 Java API has the same functionality as the rest API.
 Please refer to the Javadoc (link it)